-As the years passed and Padmavati and Srinivasa finally met and married in their second birth.
+As the years passed, Padmavati and Srinivasa finally met and married on their second birth.
 For marriage, Srinivasa took a huge loan from Lord Kuber and promised to repay the loan before the end of Kaliyuga.
 This is why the lord is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.

 According to some scriptures, Srinivasa turned himself into a stone form after Laxmi found out that he married another woman named Padmavathi (Alamelu Manga).
 After Srinivasa manifested into a stone statue, Padmavati and Lakshmi turned themselves on either side.
-Goddess Lakshmi with him on his left side of the chest while Padmavathi rests on his chest’s right side.
-Also, Vakula Devi (mother of Srinivasa of that time) in the form of a garland.
+Goddess Lakshmi is with him on the left side of the chest, while Padmavathi rests on his chest’s right side.
+Also, Vakula Devi (mother of Srinivasa of that time) is in the form of a garland.